Semolina Pizza Crust

 The funny thing about pizza is that the first matter of concern always seems to be about the combination of toppings, when frankly, a pizza is only as good as its crust.

-I have tried quite a few pizza crust recipes and methods, and have compared pizzas that only rise for a few hours vs. ones that have been aged in the fridge for a few days.
-But this right here is my and my husband’s favorite crust, and the secret ingredient is semolina flour:
+I have tried quite a few pizza crust recipes and methods, and have compared pizzas that only rise for a few hours versus ones that have been aged in the fridge for a few days.
+And this is our holy grail, and absolute favorite pizza crust.

 Semolina flour is typically used to make pasta, as it has a very high percentage of gluten-developing proteins, which is what gives the dough its stretch and elasticity.
 We want lots of gluten development for our pizza crust too, so the semolina does wonders in helping our pizza crust get a crispy bottom yet chewy texture.